 Welcome to the Carver County Environmental Services page.
-The Environmental Services department is responsible for developing and implementing programs to satisfy state statutes and protect the County’s natural environment in 3 main areas: solid waste (includes waste prevention, garbage, recycling, composting and hazardous waste), feedlots, and septic systems.
+Our team creates and runs programs that meet state rules and help protect the county’s natural environment.
+We focus on three main areas: waste, feedlots, and septic systems.

 Mission Statement